SAP CRM Action Profile: Complete Tutorial

 Action Monitor

-The program RSPPFPROCESS, responsible for action monitor originates from the Post Processing Framework (PPF) and can be used to check the processing of the actions.
-Thus, action monitor can be used to monitor and trigger the processing of actions for several transactions.
+The program RSPPFPROCESS, responsible for the action monitor, originates from the Post Processing Framework (PPF) and is used to check the processing of actions.
+It can monitor and trigger the processing of actions for several transactions.

 Action Monitor